laurb9/PanoController-Firmware/README.md

   - Examples:
     - 39BYG101 0.5A
     - 39BYG001 1A (used in Gigapan platform)
   - Notes:
     - the DRV8834 current limit must be set according to motor spec
-    - reduction gear settings are hardcoded in pano.h
+    - reduction gear settings, motor acceleration and RPM are set in <a href="https://github.com/laurb9/PanoController-Firmware/blob/master/examples/PanoController/config.h">examples/PanoController/config.h</a>

 ## Previous Versions